How to find your purpose in life

 Because your purpose in life is to become the best version of yourself: to express your best qualities, in the ways you most love doing, to create your ideal world.

-So take your answers to the three questions and put them in order:
+So take your answers to the three questions and use them to form a sentence:

 The purpose of my life is to express my [best qualities], by [doing whatever it is that is the way I most love to express my best qualities], in order to create [whatever an ideal world looks like to me].